conductor-oss/conductor/docs/docs/reference-docs/sub-workflow-task.md

 ### Examples

-Imagine we have a workflow that has a fork in it..
-In the example below, we inputting one image, but using a fork to create 2 images simultaneously:
+Imagine we have a workflow that has a fork in it.
+In the example below, we input one image, but using a fork to create 2 images simultaneously:

 ![](/img/workflow_fork.png)

 The left fork will create a JPG, and the right fork a WEBP image.
-Maintaining this workflow might be difficult, as changes made to one side of the fork do not automatically propagate the otehr.
-Rather than using 2 tasks, we can define a ```image_convert_resize``` workflow that we can call for both forks as a subworkflow:
+Maintaining this workflow might be difficult, as changes made to one side of the fork do not automatically propagate the other.
+Rather than using 2 tasks, we can define a ```image_convert_resize``` workflow that we can call for both forks as a sub-workflow:

 ```json